 Tip #1: State several drawbacks of this system

 Tip #2: Prove that you are well-versed in double-entry systems

 One drawback of a double-entry system is that it is not easy to find errors if they are in transactions documented in books.
 Besides, this kind of system requires more clerical labor.
 If compensatory errors are present, it is challenging to locate them.
-Moreover, if information about a transaction is not properly documented in the journal, it is not preferable to disclose if one is using a double-entry system.
+Moreover, if information about a transaction is not properly documented in the journal, it is not preferable to disclose if one uses a double-entry system.

 8. Describe an Accounting Process You Have Developed or are Seeking to Improve

 The interviewer wants to test your innovativeness or ability to create something new.

 Tip #1: Describe the accounting processes you have developed